pwyliu/kace-ticketdashboard/README.md

 gunicorn + nginx stack.
 It's really easy, [see here](http://flask.pocoo.org/docs/deploying/wsgi-standalone/) for more details.

-There are some example upstart, nginx and a gunicorn starting script in the [support](https://github.com/pwyliu/kace-ticketdashboard/tree/master/support) folder.
+There are example upstart, nginx and gunicorn starting scripts in the [support](https://github.com/pwyliu/kace-ticketdashboard/tree/master/support) folder.

 Gunicorn is included in requirements.txt.